blackboard/protractor-sync/readme.md

 # How to publish a new version to NPM

 * Checkout/pull develop
-* Verify the version in package.json is set to the correct version for release, if not increment and commit it
+* Verify the version in package.json is set to the correct version for this release, if not increment and commit it
-* TODO: Finish these steps
+    * This should normally be completed at the end of the publishing steps
+* Create a tag, for example: `git tag v1.0.1; git push --tags`
+* `npm login` with the *blackboard* NPM account
+* Run `npm publish`
+* Check npmjs.com to verify the publish was successful
-* Increment version # in package.json (use semantic versioning)
+* Increment version # in package.json (use semantic versioning) and commit